5 recommended OTC drugs

 Frequently asked

-Terbinafine (Lamisil) — most effective for tinea.
+Terbinafine (Lamisil) — the most effective for tinea.
 Ketoconazole — for pityriasis versicolor.
-Clotrimazole — safe choice for candidiasis.
+Clotrimazole — a safe choice for candidiasis.

-2-4 weeks minimum, continuing 1 week after visible disappearance of the lesion.
-Premature discontinuation = relapse.
+2-4 weeks at minimum, continuing for 1 week after the lesion visibly clears.
+Stopping prematurely = recurrence.

-Lacquer is an OTC option but with low efficacy.
-Oral treatment (Rx) is more effective but has liver risk — consult the doctor.
+The lacquer is an OTC option but has low efficacy.
+Oral treatment (Rx) is more effective but carries a liver risk — consult your doctor.

 How do I prevent recurrence?

-Keep feet dry, change socks daily, use antifungal powder preventively, slippers in moist public spaces.
+Keep your feet dry, change your socks daily, use antifungal powder preventively, wear sandals in moist public spaces.

 See also